 In an age before social media, Bobbie’s wondrous journey made for sensational headlines across the country.
 He even made it into “Ripley’s Believe it or Not!” and attracted huge crowds during appearances.

 My newest picture book about Bobbie will release in early April from WestWinds Press of Portland, Oregon.
 That may seem like a long time to wait, but I’m already revving up for the big celebration that will mark the event.
 And, of course, I’ll be available for author visits and talks anywhere in the country–but especially along Bobbie’s route.

 So if you’re a librarian, media specialist, animal rescue operation, or shelter, start thinking ahead to April and see if this new book could be part of your school or organization’s plan to get kids reading and thinking about amazing animals.
-Let’s put our heads together.
-Click here to learn more about author visits.
+Let’s put our heads together for an author visit.